I rather own little & see the world than own the world, but see little of it

 A: Too much food and too little time to workout, I’m always gaining a few pounds when I’m abroad.
 It’s hard to keep in shape sometimes with all that international food tasting.

-N: Cliché as it might be, leaving the country is often the hardest part about traveling.
-We are currently not full time travelers and we have gaps of intervals between our travels, which only makes the whole thing suck even more.
+Cliché as it might be, leaving the country is also often the hardest part about traveling.
+I’m currently not a full time traveler and I have gaps of intervals between my travels, which only makes the whole thing suck even more.

 How old were you when you first started to travel?

-A: When I was 2 plus to Hap Chai but I honestly cant remember much from that trip
+A: When I was 2 plus to Hat Yai but I honestly cant remember much from that trip!

 Top Travel Tip

 A: Protect yourself by separating your cash instead of keeping them in a centralized location.
-Know the location of the Singapore Embassy and always get the hotel name card in case you can’t find your way back.
+Know the location of the Singapore Embassy of each country and always get the hotel name card in case you can’t find your way back.

-N: knowing how much does transportation cost and planning your route prior to getting there.
+It is also important to know how much does transportation cost and if you are not following a tour, you would have to plan your route prior to getting there.
 Certain country’s subway system are a little more complicated than the others.
 A train station in Japan for example may have two trains coming to the same exact platform but heads to different area.